Faces of Rosecrance: Carlene Cardosi

 May 30, 2017

-Carlene Cardosi is Regional Administrator with oversight of Rosecrance services in Milwaukee, McHenry County, Des Plaines, and Chicago.
-She previously worked as Clinical Director of Residential Services and has been with Rosecrance since 2008.
+Carlene Cardosi is Chief Operating Officer of Rosecrance Inc. She previously worked as Vice President of Residential Services and has been with Rosecrance since 2008.
 She has worked at both the adolescent and adult residential substance abuse treatment centers in Rockford.

 “I moved to Rockford to work at Rosecrance.
 When I worked as an intern, I lived in Arlington Heights and drove here 3 days a week.
 When I started full-time and moved here, the only people whom I knew in town were Rosecrance staff… my supervisor, Ann Petty, literally helped me move.”